Think of all the questions your sales team is typically asked during the first sales appointment. How many are usually the same?

-No matter how uncomfortable we are answering questions like, “how much does this cost?” or “are there any downsides to this product/service?,” we must address them and use it as an educational opportunity for our prospects.
+No matter how uncomfortable we are answering questions like, “how much does this cost?” or “are there any downsides to this product/service?” we must address them.
+Our answers will be an educational opportunity for our prospects.

 Remember, this video is the beginning of your relationship, and building trust at this stage will only strengthen the bond your prospect has with you.
 Make it count.

-You may be surprised that many of those common questions you come up with are exactly the same.
+You'll likely find that many of the common questions you come up with are exactly the same.

-(Hence, why it’s called the 80% video.
-They should be the most common and therefore many of your sales team members will come up with the same ones.)
+This, after all, is why it’s called the 80% video.
+They should be the most common and therefore many of your sales team members will come up with the same ones.

 Conversely, I have seen cases where the questions are quite scattered.

-This could be for a number of reasons which I’ll specify below, but the idea is to come to a consensus on the true top 7-10 questions.
+This could be for a number of reasons which I’ll specify below, but for now, come to a consensus on the true top 7-10 questions.